 Over 45 years of work, I improved the burial situation for stillbirths, unchanged since the 1850’s, and for foetal remains, wrote the Charter for the Bereaved, introduced the reusable coffin for cremation and created techniques for reducing pollution from cremation.
 Currently, most crematoria ignore these environmental improvements.
 Because Ann was a midwife, we were called ‘hatch & dispatch’, and after I introduced natural burial, ‘sperm & worm’.

 Work took me to Cardiff, then Croydon, where London became the purveyor of the arts, and joy.
 I was awarded the MBE in 2001, retired in 2006 and wrote my first two books.
 Durham University gave me an honorary MA and perhaps I can now call myself a secondary modern academic.
 We moved to Christchurch in 2012 and, knowing the country as we do, realised what an extraordinary place it is.
 The Bronze Age grave in my street soon opened up a new world; prehistory.
 What are we without our past, even if it is pagan in the only place in Britain with Christ in its name?

-People look at me but what do they see?
+Having moved to the Peak District in 2019, people look at me but what do they see?
 The receding hairline and wrinkles are my storytellers, they highlight a life ending and a pensioner preparing to drain the NHS of its resources.
 No wonder people talk over me; see me as defunct in society.
-Yet even this late in life, and married for 47 years to the same woman, I am having an affair.
+Yet even this late in life, and married for 50 years to the same woman, I am having an affair.
 My pagan ancestor Zuri, my alter ego, an emancipated woman from 2200BC, has joined our relationship.
 The sex, as it were, is her DNA, and it’s all around.
 When people ignore me, they ignore her, and she is almost certainly related to them.